jeroendn/php-js-console-logger/README.md

 # php javascript console logger
-A simple way to create javascript console logs via a php function.
+A simple way to create Javascript console logs via a php class.

 This package has mostly been made as a joke and to get some experience setting up a package.
 Feel free to find any good use for it.